I Just Retired Now What?

 Keeps You Moving

 Staying physically active is important as we age.
-Even if you’re not up for strenuous workouts, whether you’re making a paper flower or working on a ceramic stepping stone you’re moving and stretching different parts of your body, which will help keep you flexible.
+Even if you’re not up for strenuous workouts, whether you’re making a paper flower or painting garden stones you’re moving and stretching different parts of your body, which will help keep you flexible.

 30 Engaging Crafts for Seniors: From Beginner to Advanced